-1. Learn CPR rescue procedures for helping victims of apparent high voltage shock: Kill the circuit, remove the victim with a non-conductor if still in contact with an energized circuit, initiate mouth-to-mouth respiration immediately, call for emergency aid, and continue respiration until relieved by emergency medical staff.
+1. Learn CPR rescue procedures for helping victims of apparent high voltage shock: Kill the circuit, remove the victim with a non-conductor if still in contact with an energized circuit, initiate CPR respiration immediately, call for emergency aid, and continue respiration until relieved by emergency medical staff.